Ibrahim of the Ottoman Empire: Sons

-At one point, Ibrahim took a great liking to the infant son of a slave woman, to the extent of preferring the unrelated child to his son Mehmed.
+At one point, Ibrahim took a great liking to the infant son of a slave woman (sometimes claimed to be the same person as Osman / Padre Ottomano), to the extent of preferring the unrelated child to his son Mehmed.
 Turhan, Mehmed's mother, grew extremely jealous and vented her anger to Ibrahim, who flew into a rage and grabbed Mehmed from Turhan's arms and threw him into a pool.
 Mehmed would have drowned if a servant had not rescued him.
 He was left with a permanent scar on his forehead.

 Daughters

-Ibrahim I had at least nine daughters:
+Ibrahim I had at least three daughters: Fatma, Geverhan and Beyhan: